HaxePunk/haxepunk.com/README.md

 	This is a description of my **really** great game!
 You can use Markdown to format the description.
 	```

-2. Add a screenshot using the same filename of your `.md` file to the `img/games` folder.
+2. Add a jpeg screenshot using the same filename of your `.md` file to the `img/games` folder with the `.jpg` extension.
 The image is scaled to 220x124 so it's best to keep to those dimensions.